BlueeQ/mu-acrylic-repo/README.md

 μ series of boards in acrylic format

 # Upsilon was deleted.
 Did not fit my design style.
-May be remade once a PCB design has been produced.
+Potentially will be remade once a PCB design has been produced.

 ### Introduction
 These are boards I've created mainly for personal use and to be able to develop boards with a similar design aesthetic to one another, varying mounting methods may apply for each board.
 Details on how to build will be within each description or folder.